 We started using the app as soon as we unpacked it.
 It’s really user friendly.
 We also had a crash course with the school’s SLP, and went to weekly training with a speech therapist.

-Within the first two weeks, Julian could navigate one of the most advanced setting on Proloquo2Go (P2G).
+Within the first two weeks, J could navigate one of the most advanced setting on Proloquo2Go (P2G).
 With 96 buttons and category folders, his screen looked similar to this.

 Of course, I was concerned he wouldn’t be able to find everything.
 It looked complicated!
-But as usual, Julian surprised us all.
+But as usual, J surprised us all.

 It took him ONE DAY to learn where the food folder was, so he could tell us what he wanted to eat.
 It was a breeze for me to add his preferred foods and take off the foods he never eats.